-Fountain syndrome is an extremely rare inherited disorder that is characterized by mental retardation; abnormal swelling of the cheeks and lips due to the excessive accumulation of body fluids under the skin (subcutaneous) of the face (edema); skeletal abnormalities; and/or deafness due to malformation of a structure (cochlea) within the inner ear.
-Fountain syndrome is inherited as an autosomal recessive trait.
+Fountain syndrome is an extremely rare genetic multisystem disorder that is characterized by intellectual disability; abnormal swelling of the cheeks and lips due to the excessive accumulation of body fluids under the skin (subcutaneous) of the face (edema); skeletal abnormalities; and/or deafness due to malformation of a structure (cochlea) within the inner ear.
+The exact underlying cause of Fountain syndrome is unknown.
+The disorder is believed to be inherited as an autosomal recessive trait.

 Fountain syndrome may also be characterized by deafness at birth (congenital deafness) due to a defect in a bony spiral organ in the inner ear (cochlea).
 In this type of deafness, although sound is transmitted normally through the external and middle ear, the cochlear malformation in the inner ear causes the hearing loss (congenital sensorineural deafness).
 The cochlea normally transforms sound vibrations into nerve impulses that are transmitted to the brain.
 Because congenital sensorineural deafness results in an inability to hear spoken language, affected infants and children may be unable to develop and comprehend verbal language structure, resulting in an inability to communicate through speech (deaf mutism).

 In some cases, individuals with Fountain syndrome may exhibit additional physical abnormalities.
-For example, during infancy, some individuals may experience episodes of repeated, uncontrolled electrical disturbances involving both sides of the brain (generalized seizures), short stature, an abnormally large head circumference (macrocephaly), and broad, plump hands.
+For example, during infancy, some individuals may experience episodes of repeated, uncontrolled electrical disturbances involving both sides of the brain (generalized seizures), be below average height for their age (short stature), an abnormally large head circumference (macrocephaly), and broad, plump hands.

-Fountain syndrome is as an autosomal recessive trait.
+The exact underlying cause Fountain syndrome is unknown.
+The disorder is believed to be inherited in an autosomal recessive manner.
 Genetic diseases are determined by two genes, one received from the father and one from the mother.

 Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.